Tag Archives: AW13

 Playful luxe is the trend that just won’t die and for Christmas, Fendi has gone for it in a major way.
 Enter its Bag Bugs, which first made their appearance on the AW13 runway in all their funny-faced, Muppets-esque furry glory.

-This month, Harrods has the exclusive on Fendi’s Bag Bags capsule collection.
+This month, Harrods has the exclusive on Fendi’s Bag Bugs capsule collection.
 Continue reading

 The much awaited Michael Kors Make-up has finally found its way over here.
 Building on his famous aesthetic, the make-up line follows three strict personality traits; sexy, sporty and glam.
 But really it’s all about the glam, judging by the statuesque gold packaging.
 Continue reading